IrisShaders/ShaderDoc/uniforms.md

 ### Far viewing plane

-ShadersMod sets this value to the render distance in blocks / meters.
-However, note that the `GameRenderer#applyCameraTransformations` method in yarn-mapped Minecraft actually sets the far plane to the render distance in blocks times the square root of 2.
+ShadersMod and OptiFine set this value to the render distance in blocks / meters.

-> TODO: Check OptiFine behavior
+However, the `GameRenderer#applyCameraTransformations` method in yarn-mapped Minecraft actually sets the far plane to the render distance in blocks times the square root of 2.

 #### Declaration